 4. Decide where to monitor the behaviors (e.g., only in the classroom or also in the lunchroom and on the bus).

 5. Select the initial reinforcer.
-Use a reinforcer that is easy to administer and convenient to store.
+Use a reinforcer that is easy to administer (and in the case of tokens, convenient to store).
 Devise a token/item/marking that will inhibit theft or counterfeiting.
+For example, a small pieces of paper stamped with an item that is difficult to find in a store, or tickets with the teacher's signature)

 6. Select your back-up reinforcers.
 Involve your students in the selection to insure that the reinforcers will be perceived as being valuable.
 (For instance, have the students list things that they would work to obtain, or complete one of the many published reinforcement inventories, or set out possible reinforcers and observe which ones are selected most often.)
 Be sure that the reinforcers are appropriate.
 Consider educational value, cost, possible misuse, or danger involved.